Wolverhampton Municipal Grammar School

 In second year, I started to knock about with Tony Blake (Ant) and Barry Philips and I think we three were the only boys from the 'B' stream who didn't stay on to take 'A' levels.

 Barry left early and joined the army and we lost contact.
 Tony and I joined Post Office Telephones (BT).
-Tony moved on after his apprenticeship to work for IBM, the BBC and Visnews and lived in Dunstable for a while before moving to Leicestershire.
+Tony moved on after his apprenticeship to work for IBM, then the BBC and Visnews and he lived in Dunstable for a while before moving to Leicestershire.
 Unfortunately he was struck down with a degenerative brain disease and has since died.

 I enjoyed BT and stayed for 31 years working in West Midlands area, then at the training college in Stone, Staffs and finally as a Manager in a Head Office department in Milton Keynes until I took early retirement in 1996.
 I lived in Northampton for over 20 years and after working for 7 years as a Field Engineer for NTL, (now Virgin Media), the local Cable TV & Telephone supplier, I decided I needed a complete career change and finished my working life in a clerical post at Northamptonshire Police before retiring in 2008 and moving to South Devon